-1.2.6 before the Doctorate may be awarded to the student, he shall have been registered for the degrees of Master and Doctor jointly for a total of not less than three years where the Master's is taken directly after an Honours or a four-year career-oriented Bachelor's, and for a total of not less than four years where the Master's is taken directly after a Bachelor's (while there may still be students registered for such two-year degrees of Master's that are being phased out), including, in both instances, not less than one year for the Doctorate;

-1.2.7 in cases where written examinations are required for the Master's study in question, all such examinations shall have been taken and passed by the student before the Doctorate may be awarded to him;

-1.2.8 the conversion shall always only take place at the start of a new academic year, that is to say in February; and

-1.2.9 the student's tuition fees shall not be retrospectively adjusted after the conversion.
+- 1.2.6 before the Doctorate may be awarded to the student, they shall have been registered for the degrees of Master and Doctor jointly for a total of not less than three years where the Master's is taken directly after an Honours or a four-year career-oriented Bachelor's, and for a total of not less than four years where the Master's is taken directly after a Bachelor's (while there may still be students registered for such two-year degrees of Master's that are being phased out), including, in both instances, not less than one year for the Doctorate; - 1.2.7 in cases where written examinations are required for the Master's study in question, all such examinations shall have been taken and passed by the student before the Doctorate may be awarded to them; - 1.2.8 the conversion shall always only take place at the start of a new academic year, that is to say in February; and - 1.2.9 the student's tuition fees shall not be retrospectively adjusted after the conversion. - 18.3.
+A request for a conversion from a master's to a doctorate must be made before the thesis is submitted for examination. - 18.4.
+In terms of 1.2.5 in the block above, the Dean shall appoint a committee of three or four members whose subject expertise equips them to judge the request.
+The Dean may in this regard consult with the chairperson of the Research Committee, the chairperson of the department in which the topic of the study falls and/or the supervisor(s) to make recommendations.

-- 17.3.
+- 18.5.
 The Communications Report of the Faculty Board must include a short motivation (2-3 sentences) regarding the need for the conversion.
-Such motivation must be provided by the supervisor(s). - 17.4.
+Such motivation must be provided by the supervisor(s). - 18.6.
 Conversion from a doctorate to a master's is not possible.
-It is however possible to terminate doctoral studies (deregister in terms of paragraph 18 below) and to register for a master's.
+It is however possible to terminate doctoral studies (deregister in terms of paragraph 19 below) and to register for a master's.
 Such registration for a master's constitutes a new student, and the complete process set out above in Part A for prospective students must be satisfied.

-18. INTERRUPTION AND DEREGISTRATION OF MASTER'S AND DOCTORAL STUDIES
+19. INTERRUPTION AND DEREGISTRATION OF MASTER'S AND DOCTORAL STUDIES

-- 18.1.
-The University and the Faculty recognise certain acceptable reasons for the interruption of studies. - 18.2.
-The following provisions from the Calendar 2018 (Part 1 General) Postgraduate Qualifications para 10 shall be applicable to the interruption of master's and doctoral studies:
+- 19.1.
+The University and the Faculty recognise certain acceptable reasons for the interruption of studies. - 19.2.
+The following provisions from the Calendar 2023 (Part 1 General) Postgraduate Qualifications para 10 shall be applicable to the interruption of master's and doctoral studies: